Hilary Duff: 1993–1999: Career beginnings

-2000–2004: Mainstream Success; Lizzie McGuire & Metamorphosis
+2000–2003: Mainstream success, Lizzie McGuire, and Metamorphosis

 A week after being dropped from Daddio, Duff landed the title role of a newly developed Disney Channel series, Lizzie McGuire.
 Lizzie McGuire premiered on January 12, 2001, and became a ratings hit, with an estimated 2.3 million viewers per episode.
 Duff quickly became labeled as a teen idol and household name, particularly within the show's pre-teen adolescent target demographic.
 Disney began marketing the series through soundtracks, books, dolls, toys, and video games based on Duff's character; the company reportedly made an estimated $100 million from the show's merchandise alone.
 The actress was featured in the Game Boy Advance video games that were created for her Lizzie McGuire character.
-Duff made her feature film debut in Human Nature (2002), in which she portrayed the younger version of Patricia Arquette's character.
-Duff also starred in the 2002 Disney Channel television film Cadet Kelly, which became the network's most watched program in its then 19-year history.
+Duff made her feature film debut in Human Nature (2001), in which she portrayed the younger version of Patricia Arquette's character.
+Duff also starred in the 2002 Disney Channel television film Cadet Kelly, for which she took a month of military training.
+The film became the network's most watched program in its then 19-year history.

 Duff began making appearances on various soundtracks for the Disney channel, recording a cover of the Brooke McClymont song "I Can't Wait" for the soundtrack to Lizzie McGuire.
 She later recorded a cover of "The Tiki Tiki Tiki Room" for DisneyMania.
 Upon expressing interest in a music career, production on Duff's debut Christmas themed album began.
 Santa Claus Lane was released in October 2002, peaking in the lower portion of the Billboard 200 chart in the United States.
-The album was initially distributed through Walt Disney Records, with Buena Vista later re-releasing the project.
+The album was initially distributed through Walt Disney Records, with Buena Vista Records later re-releasing the project.
 It went on to receive a Gold certification from the Recording Industry Association of America (RIAA) for shipments exceeding 500,000 copies.
-The album was initially only released in North America, but received numerous re-releases in the following years.
+The album was initially only released in North America, and received numerous re-releases in the following years.
 Duff later signed a recording contract with Andre Recke of Hollywood Records to release future recordings.
-Though her early music recordings garnered much success on Radio Disney, Recke and Buena Vista Records envisioned Duff appealing to a more mature audience.
+Though her early music recordings garnered much airplay on Radio Disney, Recke and Buena Vista Records envisioned Duff appealing to a more mature audience.